 How does the voluntary carbon credit market work?

 The main objective for acquiring Verified Emission Reduction (VER) credits, is to neutralize the carbon footprint, motivated mainly by Corporate Social Responsibility (CSR) and public relations.

 Other reasons are considerations such as certification, reputation and environmental and social benefits.

-Companies and individuals can acquire or purchase carbon credits directly from projects, companies or carbon funds.
+Companies and individuals can acquire or buy carbon credits directly from projects, companies or carbon funds.
 However, as in the regulated market, all VERs must be verified by an independent third party and must be developed and calculated according to one of the existing VER standards.

-Climatetrade operates within both the voluntary offset market and the mandatory market.
+ClimateTrade operates within both the voluntary offset market and the mandatory market.
 We have a wide portfolio of projects with credits of all types and a professional team with extensive experience in this field.